lodenrogue/garden/README.md

 Bed bed = new Bed(numberOfSquares, rotationPeriodInYears);
 ```

-### Sowing a vegetable
+### Sowing a crop

-Since we're using the square foot gardening method size should be 16 divided by how many of that vegetable we can sow in
+Since we're using the square foot gardening method size should be 16 divided by how many of that crop we can sow in a
-a square.
+square.
 For example, square foot gardening says we can only sow 1 tomato in a square foot so the size would be 16 / 1
 which equals 16.

 ``` java